 - 1/2 cup golden raisins

-In a rice cooker, combine the dry jasmine rice and 3 1/2 cups of the coconut milk beverage.
+- In an Instant Pot, combine the dry jasmine rice and 3 1/2 cups of the coconut milk beverage.

-Note* The recipe includes and extra 1 cup of coconut milk beverage.
+- Note* This recipe includes and extra 1 cup of coconut milk beverage.
 This is for you to use at your own discretion, depending on how thick or runny you like your rice pudding.
-Everyone likes it different, so make it however you will enjoy it the most!
+Everyone likes it different, so make it however you will enjoy it the most.